 - Licensing and regulating managed health care plans, including all Health Maintenance Organizations (HMOs), some Preferred Provider Organizations (PPOs), Exclusive Provider Organizations (EPOs), Medicare Advantage, most Medi-Cal managed care plans, and specialized plans.
-In total, the DMHC oversees plans that provide comprehensive health coverage to more than 21 million Californians and regulates approximately 90 percent of the commercial health care marketplace in California.

 - Enforcing the body of statutes collectively known as the Knox-Keene Health Care Service Plan Act of 1975, as amended.